 5. Get it upon arrival

-Technically, you can get the Cuba Tourist Visa at Havana Airport, or any other Cuban airport, for the equivalent of about 25 USD (you won’t be able to buy it in Cuban currency or US dollars).
+Technically, you can get the Cuba Tourist Visa at Havana Airport, or any other Cuban airport, for about $25 (you can’t purchase it in Cuban currency or U.S. dollars).
 However, you can’t even board your flight in most cases if you don’t have a Cuba Tourist Card.

 If somehow you manage to get to Cuba without a card, prepare yourself for the experience of navigating the Cuban infrastructure, which could entail long lines, empty booths, and slow service.
 This will be a true test of your patience since you won’t be able to leave the airport until your Tourist Card is in hand.